mgenware/mingru-models/README.md

   .byID();
 ```

-As these system calls are commonly used, dd-models supports them as predefined system calls listed below:
+As these system calls are commonly used, mingru-models supports them as predefined system calls listed below:

 ```ts
 enum SQLCallType {